-A substantial proportion of the Scheme's liabilities are already insured through a range of different contracts.
+A substantial proportion of the Scheme's liabilities are already insured through a range of different contracts, including a buy-in.

-The uninsured part of the fund is invested in various assets, mainly those classified as liability-matching assets (such as cash and bonds).
-There is also a programme in place to reduce the illiquid assets (such as private equity and property).
+The uninsured part of the fund is invested in various assets, mainly those classified as liability-matching investments (such as cash and bonds).
+Over the year to 31 March 2021, we continued to reduce investment in illiquid assets (such as private equity and property) and corporate bonds.
+The aim was to reduce investment risk and improve our ability to raise cash when we need to.
 For more details on the investment approach and the Scheme's approach to responsible investment, see the statement of investment principles, available on the 'Scheme documents' page of our website.

-How the Scheme's assets were split between insurance arrangements and other investments as at 31 March 2020
+How the Scheme's assets were split between insurance arrangements and other investments as at 31 March 2021